tarcisio-marinho/BitcoinBot/README.md

 # BitcoinBot

-Check FOXBIT API for bitcoin price
+Check **FOXBIT API** for bitcoin price

-check every 1 minuto for changes in BTC price at FOXBIT plataform
+check every 1 minute for changes in BTC price at FOXBIT plataform

+**Email send**

 Also send email every 1 hour with the log.

-You have to edit your email at
+You have to add your email at the command line:

+    python3 consult.py youremail@serv.com

+if none email is passed, defautl email send is to mine email and felix's email

 # Dependencies

     sudo pip3 install requests, numpy, matplotlib

 # Running bot

     python3 consulta.py

 # Running regression

     python3 mining.py